 By the time your baby is six months old, baby might be sleeping for six or more hours at a time.
 Your baby might still be waking you during the night, but this should be happening less often.

 The make-up – or biological basis – of baby sleep changes between two and 12 months.

 In the early months of life, baby sleep tends to be 50% active sleep and 50% quiet sleep.
 Babies often wake after phases of active sleep.

 At around three months, the amount of active sleep decreases.
 Babies also begin to enter quiet sleep at the beginning of their sleep cycles.
 At this age, the sleep cycle for babies consists of alternating active and quiet sleep periods of 20–50 minutes each (compared with 90-minute sleep cycles for adults).

 By six months, a baby’s sleep patterns are closer to those of a grown-up – which means less waking at night.

-By eight months, 60-70% of babies are able to self-soothe themselves back to sleep without a parent’s help.
-Others will continue to wake if they need help to settle back to sleep, or if their parents are continuing to feed them through the night.
+By eight months, 60-70% of babies are able to settle themselves back to sleep without a parent’s help.
+Others will continue to wake if they need help to settle back to sleep, or if their parents are still feeding them through the night.

 Your baby’s development and sleep

-You might notice temporary disruptions to your baby’s sleep habits as your baby becomes more physically mobile.
-Researchers have noticed that settling difficulties can coincide with crawling.
+You might notice temporary disruptions to baby sleep habits as your baby becomes more physically mobile.
+Settling difficulties can happen at the same time as crawling.